weavedb/weavedb/docs/docs/development/node.md

     secretAccessKey: "[aws_access_secret_key]",
     region: "[aws_s3_region]",
     useDualstackEndpoint: true, // true by default.
 If you would like to use s3 compatible services, you might need to make it false.
+    endpoint: null,  // null by default.
+If you would like to use s3 compatible services, you need to setup this option.
   },
 }
 ```